 Stuart Crees – a founder member of TSFG, he has stories in the TSFG anthologies of 1984, 1996 and 2003.
 He died in 2005.
 A selection of his prose ‘Fragments of the Rage’ was published by the group in 2009.

-Mary Cutler – Mary Cutler’s day job is being a script writer for the Archers which she joined in 1979 making her the longest serving writer on the current team.
-She has also dramatised four of Lindsey Davis’s Roman detective novels for Radio Four and three of her own series ‘Three Women and a…’ (3 Women in a Boat; 3 Women and a Wedding etc) for Women’s Hour.
+Mary Cutler – Mary Cutler’s day job is being a script writer for the Archers and will have been writing for them for 40 years in April 2019, making her the longest serving writer on the current team.
+She was also was a member of the Tindal Press Editorial panel.
+She has dramatised five of Lindsey Davis’s Roman detective novels for Radio Four and three of her own series ‘Three Women and a…’ (3 Women in a Boat; 3 Women and a Wedding etc) for Women’s Hour.
 She was a member of the Tindal Fiction group in the late eighties and had a short story published in the View from Tindal Street.
 She still maintains her links with Tindal.

 Ryan Davis – joined May 2010.
 His first novel ’27’ was launched in December 2012, published by Sidewinder Books.
 He has a background in the music industry, setting up IKS Records in 2003, and with his own band, Adventure Club, releasing an album, Wilderness Music on Re-Action Records in 2007.
 He has an MA from the National Academy of Writing, where he was awarded the 2011 screenwriting prize for The Box of Secrets.
 Ryan’s short story, ‘The Conversation’, appears in the anthology, Finding a Voice.
 He writes frequently about books, film and music on his blog, Lost in Language City.

-Kit de Waal – is published in various anthologies (Fish Prize 2011 & 2012; ‘The Sea in Birmingham’ 2013; ‘Final Chapters’ 2013’, West Midlands Odyssey 2014) and works as an editor of non-fiction.
+Kit de Waal – has two extremely successful novels out – My Name is Leon, which has won multiple prizes and is a worldwide bestseller, as is her second novel, published in 2018 The Trick to Time .
+She is published in various anthologies (Fish Prize 2011 & 2012; ‘The Sea in Birmingham’ 2013; ‘Final Chapters’ 2013’, West Midlands Odyssey 2014) and works as an editor of non-fiction.
 She came second in the Costa Short Story Prize 2014 with ‘The Old Man & The Suit’, second in the Bath Short Story Prize 2014 with ‘The Beautiful Thing’ and was long listed for the Bristol Prize 2014.
 She is shortlisted in the Leeds Literary Prize 2014 for ‘Blue in Green’ a novel and won The Bridport Prize (Flash Fiction) 2014.

 Godfrey Featherstone – was in the group from its early days, died in 2005.
 A booklet of work by him and about him has been published by the group.
 Called ‘and maybe do a dance or two’ it was edited by Myra Connell.
 Stories in The View from Tindal Street (TSFG, 1986), Mouth (TSFG, 1996), and Going the Distance (TSP, 2003) .
 The story from GTD can be found on Laura Hird’s site.